This post contains links that we may earn a small commission for at no cost to you read more

 The Concept 2 is a popular rowing device for fitness fans of all ages.
 Concept 2 has been making rowing machines and other pieces of exercise equipment for years so the name is well-known.

 The Concept2 has a multitude of features and pros that people love.
+Side Note: Have you heard about Concept 2 Rowers Slides?
+They can really enhance your training sessions.

 The Pros of the Concept2 Rowing Machine